hashicorp/design-system/wiki/Website-Editing-existing-content.md

 For more information and best practices around content writing, see [the HDS Writing Guidelines](https://docs.google.com/document/d/1WyoJVpWFVgWbCnZ28WW0gRJwJlj-qV5oY0ExhDR2obs/edit?usp=sharing).

 ## Terminology cheat sheet
-- Avoid overusing "the HashiCorp Design System" and "the design system", consider "we" or "our" instead (eg. "the design system components" to "our components").
+- Avoid overusing "Helios Design System" and "the design system", consider "we" or "our" instead (eg. "the design system components" to "our components").
 - Never use "a design system", use "the design system", as "a" is impersonal.
 - "Use" instead of "utilize" (and other large word swaps in favor of more simple terms).
 - Use contractions when it feels natural.
 If you'd say "don't" in a conversation use "don't" instead of "do not" in the documentation.